 The Public Funds Investment Act ("Act") requires an annual audit of investment practices.
-Audit procedures in this area conducted as part of the audit of the basic financial statements disclosed that in the areas of investment practices, management did not approve an investment policy, management reports and establishment of appropriate policies.
-As of September 30, 2018, the City was not in compliance with the Act by not having an investment officer attend required CPE training sessions.
-However, during fiscal year 2019, the City complied with all requirements.
+Audit procedures in this area conducted as part of the audit of the basic financial statements disclosed that in the areas of investment practices, management approved an investment policy, management reports and establishment of appropriate policies.
+As of September 30, 2019, the City has complied with all requirements of the Act.